311 Requests by Department

 The KCMO 311 Call Center aims to provide a single point of contact for members of the community to report problems, request city services, ask questions, or receive follow-up information.
 Anyone can contact 311 via phone or online and the 311 Call Center will answer questions or route the question or request to the appropriate departmental staff.
 The 311 Call Center and DataKC also work to monitor 311 reports to understand what types of requests are being made and how they are being handled.

 In March 2021, the KCMO 311 Call Center launched a new online system and app for tracking 311 requests, which is used to collect requests online and via phone.
-All requests except for property violations are being handled through this system; by April 2021 the goal is that all requests will be handled through this system.
+All requests except for animal control, bulky item pickup, and municipal court are being handled through this system.

 Basic data on the requests coming through this system is displayed in charts and maps below (for access to the underlying raw data, click on "View Source Data" at the bottom of each visual).
 This data will be refined and improved in the months to come, and additional visuals will be added accordingly.
 For questions about this data or the visuals, contact: firstname.lastname@example.org.
 To report an issue or ask a question through 311, visit the MyKCMO webpage or call 311 or (816)513-1313.

 The 311 call center is open to receive calls between 7 AM and 7 PM, Monday through Friday.
 Online requests can be submitted 24-7, although follow-up from department staff will happen during business hours.
 For city service emergencies, the 311 call system will redirect callers to the City's emergency dispatch system that can notify staff on call.

 Calls for Service